HL7/fhir-patient-correction/input/pagecontent/index.md

 As Grace Cordovano describes, today's request for patient correction process is a largely mail and phone based process that is fragmented, lengthy and burdensome for both the patient and the healthcare organization.
 The purpose of this guide is to make the request for correction process easier and more automated for both the patient and the healthcare provider.
 Now that patients have the ability to download their data into FHIR applications, they are finding errors in their data.
 Currently, no FHIR implementation guide exists to standardize the method of electronically requesting a correction to errors and discrepancies to their information.
-This implementation guide provides a FHIR based standard way for the communication of a patient's request for correction.
+This implementation guide provides a FHIR based standard way for the communication of a patient's request for corrections.
 It includes the ability to request a correction and monitor its progress through completion or rejection as well as the ability to log a disagreement.

 This Implementation Guide is designed to work in the Universal Realm.
 Both GDPR and HIPAA processes were reviewed in depth.
-HIPAA and GDPR regulations are very similar concerning patients’ rights to have their data corrected.
-There are minor differences in the period of time for covered entities to respond to the patient’s initial request for corrections and the preference in GDPR for a means for patient requests to be made electronically.
+HIPAA and GDPR regulations are very similar concerning a patient's rights to have their data corrected.
+There are minor differences in the period of time for covered entities to respond to the patient's initial request for corrections and the preference in GDPR for a means for patient requests to be made electronically.
 Since HIPAA provides detailed implementation guidance, it was followed in the creation of this Implementation Guide since it includes the patient rights outlined in both regulations.
-Refer to References section for more information.
+Refer to the [References](#references) section for more information.

 ### Example Scenarios